Find out why there is so much static electricity in your home and how to get rid of it to stop those annoying shocks.

 - Condition your hair daily in winter.
 The conditioner does to your hair what fabric softener does to your clothes — it helps trap moisture to fight static.
 Hair oils or serums also help.
 In freezing temperatures, or if you have thick hair, you’ll want to use both.

 - Use a metal comb or natural bristle brush.
 Plastic and synthetic materials cause static.
 Using a metal comb or boar-bristle brush helps discharge it.
 If you must use a plastic comb, spritz it with hairspray first.

 - Run a dryer sheet over it.
 Just as dryer sheets stop static cling in clothes, they’ll also control it in your hair.
 In the winter, keep a used one in your purse or pocket.
 You can reuse it dozens of times before it needs replacing.

-Stop wearing rubber-soled shoes.
-Since rubber is an excellent insulator, wearing rubber-soled shoes indoors allows a lot of static to accumulate on your body.
-When you touch something with a different ionic charge, you’ll get an annoying, and sometimes painful static shock.
-The solution is switching to leather-soled shoes or wearing socks indoors.
+4. Don’t wear rubber-soled shoes indoors.
+Rubber is an excellent insulator that allows the static charge to build on your body.
+When you touch something with a different ionic charge, you’ll get a static shock.
+Switch to leather-soled shoes or wear socks indoors.
 (Adopting a no-shoes rule will keep your carpet cleaner, too.)

 5. Cover synthetic sofas with a sheet.
 Microfiber and polyester are popular sofa fabrics because they’re easy to clean.
 But they’re also synthetic, which means they’re more prone to static buildup.
 You can rub a dryer sheet over it daily or cover it with a natural fiber blanket to prevent static buildup.
 Or, use the homemade anti-static spray below.